Facilities Use Policy #402

 3. The University will determine rental amounts for all Unassigned Properties based on fair market value, in compliance with IRS regulations, and will develop the terms and conditions for renting such Unassigned Properties to employees and non-employees.

-4. Any rental arrangements involving Facilities Management employees must be approved by the Vice Chancellor for Business Affairs.
+4. Any rental arrangements involving Facilities Management employees must be approved by the Vice Chancellor for Finance and Administration.

 5. Any rental arrangements involving Senior Academic and Administrative Officers – Tier I must be approved by the Chancellor and the Board of Trustees prior to occupancy.